Poshy163/Sharesight-API/README.md

 # **How to test using pytest.py** #

-To test the API, run the pytest.py file, with the variables in blank filled in, it will loop and gather data every 60s until stopped
+To test the API, run the pytest.py file, with the variables in blank filled in, it will update specific post specific data points to the console, and a json file with the output will be made

 # **How to get API token** #